Coming July 14, 2020

 So begins this short rhyming narrative describing the huge role the young Marquis de Lafayette played in our fight for independence.

 Inspired by Longfellow’s “The Midnight Ride of Paul Revere, not to mention the smash hit Broadway show Hamilton, Liberty-Loving Lafayette is told in rhyming couplets.

-Liberty-Loving Lafayette will be available soon for pre-order on Amazon and other websites, and will be released this summer in both print and e-book editions.
+Liberty-Loving Lafayette is available now for pre-order on Amazon and other websites, and will be released July 14 in both print and e-book editions.
 An audiobook is in the works as well!

 Early Praise for this Work

 “An ode to the great Lafayette, beautifully told and richly illustrated” —Alan R. Hoffman, Translator, Lafayette in America in 1824 and 1825: Journal of a Voyage to the United States, and President, The American Friends of Lafayette

 “A great addition to the [Lafayette] canon”—Diane Shaw, Director Emerita of Special Collections & College Archives, Lafayette College